fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/installation/install-fusionexport-for-windows-service.md

 heading: Install FusionExport for Windows Service
 ---

-## Follow the steps below for the installation process:

 In this article, we elaborate on how to install FusionExport binary on your Windows Machine.

 There are two different packages for Windows.